Building Positive, Healthy Relationships: 6 Helpful Benefits

 Positive relationships don’t suddenly appear and thrive.
 Positive relationships take a lot of work.

 At that stage of my young life, I had not planted deep seeds in others’ lives and didn’t have many people investing in my life either.
-On that sad day in my car, I decided to start the slow process of redirecting my life and relationships.

 I became aware of needed personal changes and decided to find people who wanted to join me in my quest to learn how to build positive, healthy relationships.